 Introduction

-iOS, created the mobile operating system, which was first released in June 2007 for the original model.
-It was utilized to power Apple's iPhones until 2019 and on iPads and iPod Touch devices until the middle of 2022.
+Apple iOS, created the mobile operating system, which was first released in June 2007 for the original iPhone model.
+It was utilized to power Apple’s iPhones until 2019 and on iPads and iPod Touch devices until the middle of 2022.
 It is the foundation for iPadOS, tvOS, and watchOS and is the second most popular mobile operating system globally, behind Android.
-With over 130 billion downloads, the has over 3.8 million apps as of December 2023.
+With over 130 billion downloads, the App Store has over 3.8 million apps as of December 2023.
 Based on macOS, iOS is primarily proprietary software that incorporates elements of FreeBSD and the Mach microkernel.
 September 18, 2023 saw the introduction of iOS 17, the most recent version.

 History